-When the first European settlers arrived in the New World, they found no apples, only a few types of wild crabapples.
+WHEN THE FIRST EUROPEAN SETTLERS ARRIVED in the New World, they found no apples, only a few types of wild crabapples.
 The earliest record of cultivated apples in New England appeared in 1623, just three years after the landing of the Mayflower at Plymouth Rock.
 The region has had a strong apple growing tradition ever since.

-Today the six-state region comprising Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont produces between 3.5 million and 4 million 42-pound boxes of fresh apples every year.
+The six-state region comprising Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont typically produces about 3.5 million 42-pound boxes (the modern equivalent of a bushel) of fresh apples every year.
 By acreage, the biggest state is Massachusetts (3,100), followed by Maine (2,700), Connecticut (1,800), Vermont (1,700), New Hampshire (1,300) and Rhode Island (230).

 Board of Directors

-University of Rhode Island
+Heather Faubert, University of Rhode Island

-Concord, New Hampshire
+Chuck Souther, Apple Hill Farm, Concord, New Hampshire